 16:20 This panel-style Q&A session, chaired by Tim Briercliffe, will further explore plant health management systems across North and South America and Africa.

 16:45 Conclusions and next steps – Mr Tim Edwards will summarise the lessons from the conference and outline potential next steps for collaboration

 AIPH members are organisations representing the interests of ornamentals producers in their country or region.
 The global networks, knowledge sharing, and professional connections between members, affiliates, sponsors and supporters put AIPH in a dominant position to positively influence international plant health.

 At the beginning of the year members and contacts completed a plant health survey of a kind that has never been done before.
 The aim was to identify industry-led initiatives that support growers in demonstrating good plant health practices across live plant supply chains.
 The questions aimed to identify in which countries and regions plant health programmes are used, what the common features between these are, and how effective they are in supporting biosecure and efficient movement across regional and national borders.

 AIPH believes that having robust, transparent plant health standards and industry programmes enables the global ornamental horticulture industry to produce, trade, and supply high-quality live plants and flowers within best-practice plant health measures.
 Plant health programmes aim to enable healthy production systems, cost-effective and reliable movement of low-risk plant material within global supply chains, and traceability in the event of a biosecurity threat.

-For further details please email AIPH Technical Advisor, Dr Audrey Gerber [email protected].
+For further details please email AIPH Technical Advisor, Dr Audrey Timm at [email protected].

 Welcome from the AIPH Secretary General and the AIPH Vice President.

 |Keynote Speaker – Ralf Lopian||AIPH International Plant Health Survey||Case Study: Australia|